Analytical Chemistry Challenge for Secondary Students (2025/26)

 - Online Resource Materials for Teachers and Students

-Each participating school will receive various resource materials developed by the chemistry experts from HKBU, such as guidelines and tips for schools to prepare their students for the competition, sample experimental tasks, study notes and examples on the mathematical concepts of data processing in analytical chemistry and sample assessment items for shortlisting.
+Each participating school will receive a set of resource materials developed by chemistry experts from HKBU.
+These include guidelines for schools to prepare their students for the competition, handouts for all Preliminary Heat experiments, and study notes on the mathematical concepts of data processing in analytical chemistry.

 - Eligibility for Participation